Adams Seamount: Geography and geomorphology

 Adams is part of a field of about 90 seamounts 90 km east-southeast away from Pitcairn Island, and the largest of these.
 Adams lies southeast of another large seamount, Bounty Seamount.
 Most of these seamounts except for Adams and Bounty are less than 0.5 km high.
 They were discovered in 1989 by the RV Sonne research ship.

 It is a conical seamount rising 3500 m from the sea floor to about 39 m or 59–75 m below the surface of the ocean.
 The total volume of the seamount, whose base has a diameter of about 30 km, is about 858 km3.
 Adams has two summits, and coral and sand derived from coral has been found on Adams.
-Given its height, during the last glacial maximum Adams was likely an island.
+Given its height, during the Last Glacial Maximum Adams was likely an island.

 Its slopes are covered by recent lava flows, volcanic debris and hyaloclastite.
 Lava flows feature aa lava characteristics and lava tubes, while deeper parts of the edifice are covered with lapilli and scoria.
 Parasitic vents form cones and mounds on its flanks.

 Geology

 Adams and the other seamounts were created by the Pitcairn hotspot, and these seamounts are its present-day location.
-This hotspot is one among several hotspots in the Pacific Ocean, along with the Austral hotspot, Hawaii hotspot, Louisville hotspot, Samoa hotspot and Society hotspot.
+This hotspot is one among several hotspots in the Pacific Ocean, and are associated with the South Pacific superswell, as are the Austral hotspot, and Society hotspot.
 The seamounts rise from a 30 million years old crust.

 Alkali basalt, trachyte and tholeiite have been dredged from Adams Seamount.